grzeimann/Goldilocks_Documentation/README.md

 #### Radial Velocity Corrections
 **Note: all observations have the same wavelength solution while instrumental drifts and barycentric corrections are modeled, put in the header, and left to the users to correct the wavelength solutions.**

 We model the Laser Frequency Comb (LFC) for the calibration fiber throughout the night to infer the instrumental radial velocity correction needed for a given scientific observation.
-The radial velocity change through the night is sufficiently modeled with a linear regression and the results of which are shown in:
+The radial velocity change throughout the night is sufficiently modeled with a linear regression and the results of which are shown in:
 ```
 /work/03946/hetdex/maverick/HPF/CALS/{DATE}_rv.png
 ```